Service Package Examples

 - pertinent medication

-- The individualized Case Assessment Report will include findings and recommendations
+- The individualized Case Assessment Report will include our findings and recommendations

 - Your nurse advocate will create your BeaconGuide Treatment Organizer/Planner to help you or your loved one keep track of appointments, medications, test results, bills, telephone numbers, and key information.
 Or, we will help to facilitate you create your on-line medical record.

-In the event that you have only a couple of concerns and requests (see Services Offered page) which do not require a full assessment, then the nurse advocate will focus on the agreed upon goals/objectives.
+If you have only a couple of concerns and requests (see Services Offered page) which do not require a full assessment, then the nurse advocate will focus on the agreed-upon goals/objectives.

-- Case Summary Report addresses nurse advocate engagement with stated objectives, all interventions including information reviewed and provided to client, and a summary of outcomes to address whether objectives have been met or not, and possible next steps.
+- Case Summary Report addresses nurse advocate engagement with stated objectives, all interventions including information reviewed and provided to the client, and a summary of outcomes to address whether goals have been met or not, and possible next steps.

-Example 3: Concierge Service or "One Point of Contact:"
+Example 3: Our Concierge Services or "One Point of Contact"